Yaki udon is not just a stir-fry. It is a 10-minute sear built on butter, soy sauce, and one ingredient you will not see coming.

 - Thinly slice 50 g onion and 2 fresh shiitake mushrooms, and julienne ½ carrot and ½ bell pepper.
 Chop 150 g green cabbage into rough bitesize pieces and set by the stove.

-- Increase the heat to medium and push the onions and aromatics to one side.
-Place the chicken pieces in the wok with the skin side facing down and fry undisturbed.
+- Push the onions and aromatics to one side and increase the heat to medium.
+Place the chicken pieces in the wok in a single layer with the skin side facing down and fry undisturbed.
 Once golden and slightly crispy, flip and sear on the other side.

 - Once the chicken is seared all over, add the cabbage, carrot, bell pepper and mushrooms.
-Flavor with 1 tsp dashi granules, 1 tsp mirin, ½ tsp oyster sauce and ¼ tsp sugar.
+Immediately pour in 1 tsp dashi granules, 1 tsp mirin, ½ tsp oyster sauce and ¼ tsp sugar.
 Stir fry everything together until the condiments are evenly distributed and the vegetables are tender-crisp.

 - Increase the heat to high and add 2 portions udon noodles.
 Mix and toss until the ingredients are evenly distributed, then pour ½ tbsp Japanese soy sauce (koikuchi shoyu) around the edge of the pan.

 - Turn off the heat and add ½ tbsp butter and ¼ tsp balsamic vinegar.
-Toss a few times then transfer to serving plates.
+Toss a few times to distribute.

-- Garnish with ground black pepper, toasted white sesame seeds, kizami nori (shredded nori) and optionally, a drizzle of chili oil (rayu).
+- Plate up and garnish with ground black pepper, toasted white sesame seeds, kizami nori (shredded nori) and optionally, a drizzle of chili oil (rayu).
 Enjoy!